Emergent channel over a pair of pockets in strong density waves

 Next, we show an example where the emergent channel conserves momentum.
 Here, we exploit the $k_x$ displacement of the 2D theory's Dirac nodes away from the original 1D pockets in strong density waves: the two Dirac nodes are at $k_x=\pm 2\pi/3$ and $k_y=\pi/3$ for $V_q=1$ and $\lambda_q=(\sqrt{3}+1)/2$; the term $2t'\sin 3k_x$, $t'=0.2$ does not affect the Dirac nodes, yet gives rise to an asymmetric shift and thus two pockets with opposite carrier types in the 1D dispersion when the electron density $n \sim 1$, see Fig. \ref{fig:afmcase}c.
 In strong density waves, the two separate scattering channels with opposite momentum transfers $2k_{F1}$ and $2k_{F2}\sim -2k_{F1}$ merge into an emergent channel with vanishing momentum transfer $q_{opt}=2k_{F1}-\left|2k_{F2}\right|\rightarrow 0$.
 Numerical results summarized in Fig. \ref{fig:qgoto0} confirm our analysis.

 At last, we perform the inverse transformation back to the original $c$-fermion representation (with $k_x \rightarrow k_x+\pi$ transformation for $\sigma^x=-1$), which shows two much larger pockets, see Fig. \ref{fig:afmcase}d.
-Therefore, two small pockets (with opposite carrier types) are not fully necessary for the emergent channel (with momentum conservation) \footnote{We show another example in Supplemental Materials.}.
+Therefore, two small pockets (with opposite carrier types) are not fully necessary for the emergent channel (with momentum conservation).
 However, the emergent channel only acts on those Fermi points approximately connected by half reciprocal lattice wave vector in the $c$-fermion representation, thus keeping the strict condition on the electron density or the Fermi energy.
+For instance, we may consider another example similar to the first $H_0$ in Eq. \ref{eq:H1d}: